-Term Definition RBAC Role-based access control.
-The role administrator can delegate or limit access to the NetBackup web UI through the roles that are configured in RBAC.
-Note: The roles that you configure in RBAC do not control access to the NetBackup Administration Console or the CLIs.
-Role For RBAC, defines the operations that a user can perform and the assets or objects that they can access.
+Term Definition Role For RBAC, defines the operations that a user can perform and the assets or objects that they can access.
 For example, you can configure a role to manage recovery of specific databases and the credentials that are needed for backups and restores.
 Storage The storage to which the data is backed up, replicated, or duplicated (for long-term retention).
 Subscribe, to a protection plan The action of selecting an asset or an asset group to subscribe to a protection plan.
 The asset is then protected according to the schedule in the plan.
 The web UI also refers to Subscribe as Add protection .
 Unsubscribe, from a protection plan Unsubscribe refers to the action of removing protection or removing an asset or asset group from a plan.
 Workload The type of asset.
-For example, VMware, RHV, AHV, or Cloud.
+For example: VMware, RHV, AHV, Microsoft SQL, Oracle, Cloud, or Kubernetes.